abinit/abinit/doc/tutorial/wannier90.md

 ## The Wannier90 interface tutorial.

-This lesson aims at showing how to use the Wannier90 interface to compute Maximally Localized Wannier Functions (MLWFs).
+This tutorial aims at showing how to use the Wannier90 interface to compute Maximally Localized Wannier Functions (MLWFs).

 You will learn how to get MLWFs with ABINIT and Wannier90 and what are the